FYJen/website/README.md

 ##Deployment

 #####Local Development
 Simply open two terminals and execute `python run-api.py` and `python run-web.py` separately.
 This will bring up both web and API server.
+By default, web server will run on 127.0.0.1:8080 and API server will run on 127.0.0.1:5050

 ####Production
-Nginx and Supersivor(uWSGI) are used to host the web server.
+Nginx and Supersivor(uWSGI) are used to host web and API servers.
 The configurations for both Nginx and Supervisor can be found in [deploy directory](./deploy/).
 I used Supervisor to bring up two separate uWSGI processes: one for webpages and one for API.
 Nginx is the front web server which will route traffic to different endpoints depending on the URL path.

 ##TODO
 There are a couple improvements that can be done to help out with deployment and overall user experience.